-We can also think of the deformation in terms of differences from the original coordinates which is isomorphic to the former due to the linear correlation in the deformation.
+We can also think of the deformation in terms of differences from the original coordinates which is isomorphic to the former due to the linearity of the deformation.
 One can see in this way, that the way the deformation behaves lies solely in the entries of U, which is why the three criteria focus on this.